djoergensen/vscode-LSP/README.md

 ## Start using Vscode-LSP

-Vscode-LSP is published in the Visual Studio Marketplace, and can be found using the keyword "Deltek" or "json lsp".
+Vscode-LSP is published in the Visual Studio Marketplace, and can be found using the keywords "json lsp".
 Click the install button, and when you open a folder containing an "application.json" file somewhere in its path, the extension will become active.

 ## Features
 Once you open a .json file in a workspace folder containing a "application.json" file, the extionsion will activate.